 Prior to joining the Swarm, Arlotta spent 10 years working in the healthcare industry in sales and management.
 Most recently he served as National Account Manager at Managed Healthcare Associates, a group purchasing organization for specialty pharmacies.
 His prior experience has provided him with an exceptional sales and marketing philosophy with a keen understanding of customer service.

 Arlotta was born in Libertyville, Ill. and grew up in Whitefish Bay, Wis.
-He currently resides in Suwanee, Ga. with his wife, Brook, and their son, Ezekiel John, and dog Fen.
+He currently resides in Suwanee, Ga. with his wife, Brook, and their children, Ezekiel John and Tinda Jean, and dog Fen.